-Mine Development Associates ("MDA") has prepared this Technical Report on the Wind Mountain gold-silver project, located in the state of Nevada, at the request of SolidusGold Inc. ("SolidusGold"), formerly known as Mantra Capital Inc. ("Mantra").
+Mine Development Associates ("MDA") has prepared this Amended Technical Report on the Wind Mountain gold-silver project, located in the state of Nevada, at the request of SolidusGold Inc. ("SolidusGold"), formerly known as Mantra Capital Inc. ("Mantra").
 Mantra began trading on December 30, 2013 and entered into an option agreement to acquire a 100-per-cent interest in the Wind Mountain gold-silver property from Bravada Gold Corp. ("Bravada").
 Bravada controls the Wind Mountain property through its wholly owned subsidiary Rio Fortuna Exploration (U.S.) Inc. ("Rio Fortuna").
-On September 3, 2014, Mantra Capital Inc., changed its name to SolidusGold Inc.
+On September 3, 2014, Mantra Capital Inc., changed its name to SolidusGold Inc. This amendment clarifies pre-tax and after tax payback periods, as well as minor changes to the text.

-The purpose of this Technical Report is to provide a mineral resource estimate and Preliminary Economic Assessment ("PEA") of the Wind Mountain gold-silver project for SolidusGold.
+The purpose of this Amended Technical Report is to provide a mineral resource estimate and Preliminary Economic Assessment ("PEA") of the Wind Mountain gold-silver project for SolidusGold.
 This report and the estimates provided herein have been prepared in compliance with the disclosure and reporting requirements set forth in the Canadian Securities Administrators' National Instrument 43-101 ("NI 43-101"), Companion Policy 43-101CP, and Form 43-101F1, as well as with the Canadian Institute of Mining, Metallurgy and Petroleum's "CIM Definition Standards - For Mineral Resources and Reserves, Definitions and Guidelines" ("CIM Standards") adopted by the CIM Council on May 10, 2014.